jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 To get started:

-`automate toolkit create "AcmeAPI"`
+`automate run pattern "AcmeAPI"`

-> This command creates a new `AcmeAPI`, and returns its unique PATTERNID.
+> This command creates a new instance of the pattern `AcmeAPI`, and names it "Orders API", and returns its unique PATTERNID.

-`automate toolkit "<PATTERNID>" --set "Name=Orders" --with ResourceName=Order"`
+`automate using "<PATTERNID>" --set "Name=Orders" --with ResourceName=Order"`

 > This command defines the `Name` and the `ResourceName` attributes of the pattern

-`automate toolkit "<PATTERNID>" --add "ServiceOperation" --to "Operations" --with "Name=CreateOrder" --with "Verb=Post" --with "Route=/orders" --with "IsAuthorized=true"`
+`automate using "<PATTERNID>" --add "ServiceOperation" --to "Operations" --with "Name=CreateOrder" --with "Verb=Post" --with "Route=/orders" --with "IsAuthorized=true"`

 > This command creates a new `ServiceOperation` instance to the "Operations" collection, and returns its unique OPERATIONID.
 >

-`automate toolkit "<PATTERNID>" --add "Field" --to "<OPERATIONID>.Request" --with "Name=ProductId" --with "Type=string" --with "IsOptional=false"`
+`automate using "<PATTERNID>" --add "Field" --to "<OPERATIONID>.Request" --with "Name=ProductId" --with "Type=string" --with "IsOptional=false"`

 > This command creates a new field in the Request DTO called `ProductId`

-`automate toolkit "<PATTERNID>" --add "Field" --to "<OPERATIONID>.Response" --with "Name=Id" --with "Type=string"`
+`automate using "<PATTERNID>" --add "Field" --to "<OPERATIONID>.Response" --with "Name=Id" --with "Type=string"`

 > This command creates a new field in the Response DTO called `Id`